Cruden Bay Golf Club Review

 Cruden Bay Golf Club is without doubt one of Scotlands most unique and interesting golfing experiences.
 The course is situated in stunning coastal dunes about 35kms north of Aberdeen on Scotlands north east coast.

-The links was commissioned by the Great North of Scotland Railway Company to compliment the recently built but now defunct Cruden Bay hotel (see photo).
+The links was commissioned by the Great North of Scotland Railway Company to compliment the recently built but now defunct Cruden Bay hotel.
 The original design was by Old Tom Morris and Archie Simpson and the course opened for play in 1899.
-In the 1920’s Tom Simpson re- designed much of the course although he did keep the most of original routing.
+In the 1920’s Tom Simpson re- designed much of the course although he did keep most of the original routing.

 The best holes include the drivable par four 3rd with its sunken green.
 The long par three 4th hole which runs along the river at the bottom of the course.
-There follows the strategic par five 6th hole (see photo) with its burn to complicate the 2nd shot and the drivable par four 8th hole (see photo) rounds out the front nine.
+There follows the strategic par five 6th hole with its burn to complicate the 2nd shot and the drivable par four 8th hole which rounds out the front nine.

-On the back nine there are several wonderful holes including the par five 13th hole and the 14th hole (see photo) with its famous bathtub green.
-And lastly the 17th hole par four with its large mound in the middle of the fairway which is said to be the burial ground for thousands of slain soliders from the battle between the Scots and Danes in 1012.
+On the back nine there are several wonderful holes including the par five 13th hole and the 14th hole with its famous bathtub green.
+And lastly the 17th hole par four with its large mound in the middle of the fairway, which is said to be the burial ground for thousands of slain soliders from the battle between the Scots and Danes in 1012.

 But what made Cruden Bay so memorable for me is its combination of blind shots, quirky features, stunning scenery and outright flamboyant style, thanks in great measure to the brilliance of Tom Simpson design genius.